kshitijrajsharma/virtughan/README.md

 # VirtuGhan

-Name is combination of virtual cube , where cube translated to nepali word “घन”
+Name is combination of virtual cube , where cube translated to nepali word “घन”  , You can test live of this computation cube for Sentinel2 data  at : https://virtughan.live/

 ### Background